Course Update: February, 2017.

-Learn the basics of IBM SPSS so that you can perform data analysis and start using descriptive statistics effectively.
+Whether a student or professional in the field, learn the important basics of both descriptive statistics and IBM SPSS so that you can perform data analyses and start using descriptive statistics effectively.

-By monitoring and analyzing data correctly, you can make the best decisions to increase profits and outperform your competition.
+By monitoring and analyzing data correctly, you can make the best decisions to excel in your work as well as increase profits and outperform your competition.

 This beginner's course offers easy to understand step-by-step instructions on how to make the most of IBM SPSS for data analysis.